martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 The training objective of diffusion-based generative models amounts to **"maximizing the log-likelihood of the sample on the original data distribution."**

-During training, our model learns to approximate the parameters of a posterior distributions at the next time step by minimizing the KL divergence between this estimate and the ground truth, which is equivalent objective to minimizing the negative log likelihood.
+During training, a diffusion model learns to approximate the parameters of a posterior distributions at the next time step by minimizing the KL divergence between this estimate and the ground truth, which is equivalent objective to minimizing the negative log likelihood.